stephensalim/APNEquipLabs/content/AMI Inspector Lab/Create_SNSTopic_AssesmentComplete.md

 ---

 Now that we have our IAM role defined in our Stack, we shall move on to our next resources.
 In this solutin we will be levaraging a number of [SNS](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) Topics.
 These topics will be used to notify our users about the state if the Golden AMI inspection, as well as act as a decoupling structure to connect our `StartContinousAssesment` function and `AnalyzeInspectorFindings` Function.
+With SNS Topic Policy, you can define which service on AWS is allowed to publish to the SNS topic.

 ![](/AMI Inspector Lab/images/Role&ContinuousAsssesmentSNSTopic_Full.png)